 Typeless can bring in contacts from Gmail, Linkedin, Facebook, Outlook, Salesforce, etc. The best thing about Typeless?
 It allows you to connect multiple Gmail accounts.
-It also has a Chrome extension as well as a separate app for users of Microsoft Office 2010 and 2013.
+It also has a Chrome extension [No longer available] as well as a separate app for users of Microsoft Office 2010 and 2013.

 Charlie: To Get Acquainted Before You Get Introduced